-V. Procedures for Reporting Acts of Bullying, Harassment, or Intimidation
+A. Communication regarding the availability of the Bullying, Harassment, or Intimidation Reporting Form

-The following procedures for reporting acts of bullying, harassment, or intimidation are presented as a guide that by no means limits Principals/designees from implementing other additional procedures for reporting acts of bullying, harassment or intimidation.
+The following information regarding the availability and use of the bullying, harassment, or intimidation reporting form is presented as a guide that by no means limits the Principal/designee from providing other additional information regarding the availability and use of this form.